elm/elm-lang.org/src/guide/chapters/core-language.md

 ## If Expressions

-When you want to do have conditional behavior in Elm, you use an if-expression.
+When you want to have conditional behavior in Elm, you use an if-expression.

 ```elm
 > if True then "hello" else "world"